 - 1. If a pollution incident occurs, all necessary action should be taken to minimise the size and any adverse effects of the release as a first response, (sand bagging, application of spill kit, shutting off the source, construction of temporary bunds/dam etc).
 Guidance can be found by referring to the SOP within the facility PIRMP. - 2.
-If the incident presents an immediate threat to human health or property, Fire & Rescue NSW, the NSW Police and the NSW Ambulance Service should be contacted for emergency assistance phone 000. - 3.
+If the incident presents an immediate threat to human health or property, Fire & Rescue NSW, the NSW Police and the NSW Ambulance Service should be contacted for emergency assistance phone TRIPLE ZERO ("000"). - 3.
 At an appropriate time, during an incident, a staff member shall record the following; - Type and nature of the incident (what happened) - Notification source and details - Details of the conversations that may ensue with staff, emergency services and authorities - Time events - Actions taken to mitigate the incident - Details of other actions during the course of the incident management - 4.
-As soon as possible during an incident staff will notify the Assets Coordinator (GISC) of the incident and provide an update of the action initiated. - 5.
-Assets Coordinator (GISC) to notify the EPA and other agencies in accordance with the protocols in this PIRMP
+As soon as possible during an incident staff will notify the Waste and Resource Recovery Co-Ordinator (GISC) of the incident and provide an update of the action initiated. - 5.
+The Waste and Resource Recovery Co-Ordinator (GISC) is to notify the Waste and Environmental Management Officer (GISC) and record the details of the incident on a Pollution Incident Notification Form within 24 hours of the incident commencing The record shall be forwarded to the Waste and Environmental Management Officer (GISC). - 6.
+Waste and Environmental Management Officer (GISC) is to notify the EPA and other agencies in accordance with the protocols in this PIRMP.